swissniggi/DBAdmin/README.md

 The base repository was changed from 'DBAdminPHP' to 'DBAdminOld' accordingly.

 __Important Information__<br />
+All mysql functions are executed with the logged-in user.
-It is recommended that standard users are given rights as follows<br />
+Therefore it is recommended that standard users are given rights as follows<br />
 - USAGE ON \*.\*<br />
 - ALL PRIVILEDGES ON databases that begin with their username